What is schizophrenia?

 Shared decision making between health care providers and patients is the recommended strategy for determining the best type of medication or medication combination and the right dose.
 To find the latest information about antipsychotic medications, talk to a health care provider and visit the U.S. Food and Drug Administration (FDA) website .

 Education and support

 Educational programs can help family and friends learn about symptoms of schizophrenia, treatment options, and strategies for helping loved ones with the illness.
 These programs can help friends and family manage their distress, boost their own coping skills, and strengthen their ability to provide support.
-For more information about family-based services in your area, you can visit the family education and support groups page on the National Alliance on Mental Illness website.
+The National Alliance on Mental Illness website has more information about support groups and education .